 App Transport Security (ATS) is a privacy feature introduced in iOS 9.
-It's enabled by default for new applications and enforces secure connections.
+It's enabled by default for new apps and enforces secure connections.

 All iOS 9 and iOS 10 devices running apps built with Xcode 7 or higher that don't disable ATS will be affected by this change.
 This may affect your app's integration with the Google Mobile Ads SDK.